marcinkieruzel/NEXTJS_AMSTERDAM/README.md

 # Real Estate Web Page Simulation

 1. We are going to create web page of an Real Estate Business.
-Our job is to show an offer to potential clients, let them choose the property of their interest and send a requirement via form.
+Our job is to show an offer to potential clients, let them choose the property of their interest and send their choices via form.
 2. We will be using json-server to mock an api
 ``` ./node_modules/.bin/json-server --watch ./data/feed.json --port 3004```
 Execute the command and check the browser or postman http://localhost:3004.
 You can make a regular http get request to this resource.